Bitcoin hits US$1 trillion market cap, surges to fresh all-time peak

 Yet bitcoin would need to rise to US$146,000 in the long-term for its market cap to equal the total private-sector investment in gold via exchange-traded funds or bars and coins, according to JP Morgan.

-Rival cryptocurrency ether also hit an all-time peak of US$1,974.99 on Friday, and was last up 1 per cent at US$1,958.76, after its futures were launched on the Chicago Mercantile Exchange.
+Rival cryptocurrency ether also hit an all-time peak of US$1,974.99 on Friday, and was last up 1.2per cent at US$1,961.32, after its futures were launched on the Chicago Mercantile Exchange.

-Bitcoin's surge extended to crypto-related stocks as well, such as Silvergate Capital, which was up 8.2 per cent, cryptocurrency miner Riot Blockchain, 13.5 per cent higher, and Marathon Patent Group, up 7.3 per cent.
+Bitcoin's surge extended to crypto-related stocks as well, such as Silvergate Capital Corp, which was up 8.2per cent, cryptocurrency miner Riot Blockchain, 13.5per cent higher, and Marathon Patent Group, up 7.3per cent.

-Shares of Overstock.com, an online retailer and blockchain tech investor, gained 4.1 per cent; while MicroStrategy, a bitcoin buyer and business intelligence software firm, advanced 4.1 per cent.
+Shares of Overstock.com, an online retailer and blockchain tech investor, gained 4.1per cent; while MicroStrategy Inc, a bitcoin buyer and business intelligence software firm, advanced 4.1per cent.

+(Reporting by Gertrude Chavez-Dreyfuss in New York and Tom Wilson in London; Editing by Dan Grebler, Jonathan Oatis and Diane Craft)